Inspection outcome: Standards met

 Pharmacy context

 This is a community pharmacy located on a main high street, near the train station in the centre of Beaconsfield in Buckinghamshire.
 A range of people use the pharmacy.
 The pharmacy dispenses NHS as well as private prescriptions.
-It offers a few services such as Medicines Use Reviews (MURs), the New Medicines Service (NMS) and a blood testing service for people prescribed warfarin.
-And, it supplies some people with their medicines inside multi-compartment compliance packs, if they find it difficult to take their medicines on time.
+And it offers a few services such as the New Medicine Service (NMS), Pharmacy First and blood pressure testing.

 Inspection summary findings